vyos/vyos-documentation/docs/ch12-system.rst

   set system syslog host 10.1.1.1 facility all protocol udp

-**Logging to a remote host using tcp**
+**TCP**

 .. code-block:: sh

   set system syslog host 10.1.1.2 facility all level all set system syslog host 10.1.1.2 facility all protocol tcp

 Logging to a local user account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If logging to a local useraccount is configured, all defined log messages are display on the console if the local user is logged in, if the user is not logged in, no messages are being displayed.

 .. code-block:: sh

   set system syslog user <LOCAL_USERNAME> facility <FACILITY> level <LEVEL>